soldni/personal-website/content/publications.md

 ## 2021

+- Chao-Chun Hsu, Eric Lind, **Luca Soldaini**, and Alessandro Moschitti. [*"Rethinking Answer Sentence Selection as a Generation Task."*](/) Findings of Annual Conference of the Association for Computational Linguistics (ACL).
+2021.
 - Rujun Han, **Luca Soldaini**, and Alessandro Moschitti. [*"Modeling Context in Answer Sentence Selection Systems on a Latency Budget"*](https://arxiv.org/abs/2101.12093).
 Annual Conference of the European Chapter of the Association for Computational Linguistics (EACL).
 2021.

 ## 2020